elango-ela/RAG-BOT-Chat-with-PDF/Deployment files/README.md

 4.Setup

-     API Keys:Replace google_api_key in the script with your actual Google API key.
+     API Keys           :Replace google_api_key in the script with your actual Google API key.
      Directory Structure:The script will create the 'static' directory if it does not already exist.

 5.Code Explanation